Fluoride Intake Calculator

 If you are estimating intake for a child, keep age in mind while reading the answer.
 Children have lower tolerable upper intake levels than adults, and the period when teeth are still developing deserves extra caution.
 The calculator can still be very helpful for a child, but the interpretation should be based on age-specific guidance rather than the adult warning threshold alone.

-The math behind the result is intentionally direct.
+The fluoride intake formula behind the result is intentionally direct.
 Fluoride from water equals the concentration of fluoride in the water multiplied by the amount of water consumed per day.
 Because concentration is entered in mg/L and water intake is entered in L/day, the liter unit cancels, leaving mg/day.
 The calculator then adds fluoride swallowed from toothpaste and fluoride from any other sources you enter.
 In symbols, the total is:

 In that expression, is water fluoride concentration, is daily water volume, is swallowed toothpaste fluoride, and represents other sources.
 The water portion can also be written by itself as .
 That small sub-calculation is often the most revealing part of the estimate because it shows what your intake would look like before toothpaste or beverages are added.